 God used a perplexing, but clear, vision, a divine appointment and the outpouring of His Holy Spirit to show Peter that His purpose and plan was bigger than Peter supposed from his limited perspective as a First Century Jew: God intended to take the “show on the road” to the Gentiles!
 And this was proof.

 This experience was a pivotal change in Peter’s worldview.
 I don’t think we could possibly understand how radical it would have been for Peter to let go of his preconceived notions that were rooted in everything that he knew from generations and centuries of tradition maintained through hard fought commitment to the Law of Moses.
 When Peter shared his experience with other believers in Jerusalem, they were initially resistant, but they couldn’t deny the hand of God in the story.
 (Acts 11:1-18)

 This isn’t the end of the story.
-Disagreement continued, which I will explore in future posts.
-If we are going to participate actively in realizing the prayer that Jesus said for us, His followers, the universal church, we need to take the call to unity seriously, and we can learn from the record of the early Church is it dealt with disagreement.
+Disagreement continued, which I may explore in future posts.
+If we are going to participate actively in realizing the prayer that Jesus said for us (His followers, the universal church), we need to take the call to unity seriously and learn from the record of the early Church as it dealt with disagreement.